Our FAQs

-• Yes, sort of.
-Psilocybin mushrooms are naturally occurring mushrooms which contain the psychoactive compound psilocybin.
+Yes, psilocybin is a naturally occurring psychedelic compound in certain mushrooms.
 More than 180 psilocybin-containing mushrooms species are found all over the world and can induce hallucinogenic/psychedelic effects when consumed.
 Psilocybin is converted by the body to psilocin, and this is the actual compound which produces their psychoactive effects.

-• Individual results will vary.
-While most people will have a profound experience, some will have a challenging experience, while a very few may feel no effects.
+Most people will experience a profound journey, with some having a challenging experience, and a select few may feel no effects.

-When ingested, psilocybin may elicit transformative experiences.
-Those experiences may impact your attitudes, beliefs, personality and how you relate to others and the world around you.
+When ingested, psilocybin may elicit transformative experiences, which may impact ones attitudes, beliefs, personality and how they relate to others and the world around them.
 It is important to be prepared and informed when planning a psilocybin experience.
-These experiences can be powerful, but for some individuals they can also potentially be destabilizing.
+That is why we carefully screen our facilitators and clients to maximize the client experience and for the most beneficial and longest lasting results.

 The optimum physical setting for a psilocybin mushrooms experience is somewhere comfortable and one that feels safe, where the amount of sensory input is low or can be controlled.